boyuanzheng010/SemEval2021-Reading-Comprehension-of-Abstract-Meaning/README.md

 ## Data
 **Data Format**

-Format is one-question-per-line in json.
-See examples below for further help reading the data.
+Data is stored as one-question-per-line in json format.
+Each instance of the data can be trated as a python dictinoary objective.
+See examples below for further help in reading the data.

 **Sample**